 Research Question

-“To what extent can we quantify the quality of contemporary machine learning inter- pretability techniques, providing local, model-agnostic, and post-hoc explanations, in the classification of credit card fraud transactions by a ‘black box’ Neural Network ML model?”
+“To what extent can we quantify the quality of contemporary machine learning interpretability techniques, providing local, model-agnostic, and post-hoc explanations, in classifying credit card fraud transactions by a ‘black box’ Neural Network ML model?”

-The question focuses on a quantitative comparison of explanations produced by different XAI techniques on specific (local) NN model predictions.
+The question focuses on quantitatively comparing explanations produced by different XAI techniques on specific (local) NN model predictions.

 Research Problem

-The research problem can be described as the means to produce an objective assess- ment of state-of-the-art ML explainers, as applied to credit card fraud detection.
+The research problem can be described as the means to produce an objective assessment of state-of-the-art ML explainers, as applied to credit card fraud detection.
 The intention is to compare a set of common XAI techniques and look for insights into the relative strengths of each one.
 The initial experiment focus is on the application of SHAP, LIME, ANCHORS, and DiCE interpretability methods upon a Neural Network model trained on a commercial dataset containing credit card transactions, which are labelled ‘fraud’ or ‘non-fraud’.

 Research Objectives

 Metrics for all four explainer techniques will be collated based on the methodology described in Section 1.4 below.
 This output will be subjected to a statistical test for significance.
-Is one explainer better than another and if so, how great is that difference?
+Is one explainer better than another, and if so, how great is that difference?

 The objective of the experiments under-pining this research paper is a very de- liberate intention to avoid any elements of human assessment of the XAI techniques.
 Taking a lead from a study of XAI techniques applied to eye tracking experiments in the research by (Mart´ınez, Nadj, Langner, Toreini, & Maedche, 2023) this research will aim to demonstrate that it is possible to produce a purely statistical analysis on explainer performance for individual credit card fraud predictions.